Artwork and Poetry ~ by Vivien Steels

 Hello.
 I'm Vivien Steels and this is my website.
 It features my poetry and artwork both separately and combined.
 Do stay and have a look.
 I will now tell you a bit about myself...

 I live inside a Country Park overlooking two lakes with my husband, Ian, and my new lovely rescue cat, Teddy.
 I am an ardent lover of wildlife, which overflows from the Park into our garden.

 I love art, both looking at it and being involved in it.
 My favourite artists are the Pre-Raphaelites and I am especially interested in Native American costumes, culture, history and spiritual beliefs.

 But I can't imagine not writing poetry.
 I am primarily a writer and words are the most natural medium to me with art coming second.
 There is a special drive within me to write down how I see the world around me and how I feel.

 Dreams are important to me and I always have a journal by my bedside so I can write down dreams I remember in the night as often they inspire poems, like 'Dreams of Peace' below.

 This is an apt theme for our times of war in Iraq, Afghanistan and the ever-present threat of terrorism.

-* See Shadow's Story
+* See the story of my last lovely rabbit - Shadow's Story

 ** Do please visit my new journal website Heart-Work.
 There is an entry on my Blog about my latest illustrated nature-inspired poetry book, *Bees, Seas, Birds and Trees* and also the very sad news about Mittens.